 Despite the fact that a wedding here may mean some extreme alterations to the wedding dress, there are few more spectacular locations to get married than the ICEHOTEL.
-The world famous hotel is, as the name suggests, carved entirely from ice.
-This fact, combined with stunning contemporary design, have created a hotel that is a masterwork of creativity and ingenuity.
-Each year the entire hotel melts away to nothing and reincarnated once again.
+The world-famous hotel is, as the name suggests, carved entirely from ice.
+This fact, combined with stunning contemporary design, has created a hotel that is a masterwork of creativity and ingenuity.
+Each year the entire hotel melts away to nothing and is reincarnated once again.
 This means that, no matter how many times a guest visits, their experience will never be the same twice.

 One of the buildings that are rebuilt each and every year is the Ice Church.
 From all over the world people come to hold ceremonies in the architectural wonder of the church.
 With room for 35-45 people, the space is ideal for a small ceremony, and the celestial beauty of the blue and white walls, embellished with carvings, is unlike anywhere else in the world.
 A step outside after the ceremony will reveal to guests one of nature’s most mystical occurrences, the Northern Lights.